mercadopago/devsite-docs/guides/additional-content/homologator/homologator.en.md

 **The automatic measurement process is conducted monthly, even if you have previously performed a manual measurement yourself**.
 Over time and based on applied improvements, integrations may have configuration changes.
 Mercado Pago seeks to ensure your work with our solutions becomes increasingly satisfying by offering various options to achieve ideal quality.

 You can find the results of this automatic measurement within the [Application details](/developers/en/docs/your-integrations/application-details).
-Like with the manual measurement, you can view your application's score, understand the necessary actions identified, and note suggested best practices.
+Same as with the manual measurement, you can view your application's score, understand the necessary actions identified, and note suggested best practices.
 For more details, refer to [How to read your measurement results?](/developers/en/docs/integration-quality#howtoreadyourevaluationresults)

 ### Manual measurement